SimDynamX/SpaceTeamsROS/README.md

 # SpaceTeams ROS 2 Integration

-This repository provides ROS 2 integration for SpaceTeams, a UE5-based space simulation software.
-It contains service definitions and example code for students participating in the SpaceTeams university competition.
+This repository provides ROS 2 integration for SpaceTeams as well as an example navigation algorithm that is compatible with the ROSPoleBuggy sim location in the 'python-ros-comm2' branch.

 ## Overview